YordanGeorgiev/qto/doc/md/installations_doc.md

      203: resource "aws_eip" "tst-ip-test" {

 ### 7.7.
 Some kind of mismatch in the AWS
-The AWS web ui contains fancy ajax calls and in our experience it does not always update properly, if are bombarding it with terraform deployments onto the same resources.
+The AWS web UI contains fancy Ajax calls and in our experience it does not always update properly, if are bombarding it with terraform deployments onto the same resources.
 Make sure you hit F5 in your browser always when starting the work on new ec2 instance.